GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/06_drive_profile_page.md

 1. Set digital inputs 1 to 5 (X2.1 to X2.5) with the selected movement number minus one, where input 1 represents the least significant bit and input 5 the most significant.
 For example, for movement number 1, the inputs will be set to 00000; for 2, to 00001; and so on, up to 32, which will be set to 11111.
 For movement number 1, which is our case, digital inputs 1 to 5 can simply be left disconnected.
 2. Set digital input 7 (X2.7, the "enable" input) to a high level.
 3. Once the "enable" input is activated, wait for the controller to set digital output 1 (X3.1, the "ready" output) to a high level.
 This output indicates that the controller is prepared to accept position commands.
 4. Once the "ready" output is activated, send a square pulse to digital input 6 (X2.6, the "start" signal) to initialize the movement program.
 The controller has a debounce filter with a time of 10 ms on digital inputs 1 to 10 (excluding step and direction inputs), so the pulse must have a duration greater than 10 ms for the controller to detect it.
-In our test setup, we have set the pulse duration to 100 ms.
+In our testbed setup, we have set the pulse duration to 100 ms.

-In our test setup, the movement activation process has been configured in LinuxCNC and is executed using the MESA 7I77 board, which sends and receives the corresponding signals.
+In our testbed setup, the movement activation process has been configured in LinuxCNC and is executed using the MESA 7I77 board, which sends and receives the corresponding signals.